kasenetz/hbcd-docs/docs/measures/beh_CG_interaction/IBQ-R.md

 </details>

 ## Quality Control & Known Issues
+QC procedures include:

-QC procedures included examining the range of the child’s age to ensure that it falls within 3 to 18 months; examining missingness; generating summary statistics and visualizations for item-level frequencies, age, and scores; and using Calculate Cronbach's Alpha for reliability.
+- Examining the range of the child’s age to ensure that it falls within 3 to 18 months
+- Examining missingness (count the number of items answered for each participant)
+- Calculating sum scores and means applying appropriate rules to account for missing data
+- Generating summary statistics and visualizations for item-level frequencies, age, and scores
+- Using Calculate Cronbach's Alpha for reliability.

 A common error noted during QC was that scoring was not accurately applied to observations with missing responses and incorrect administration ages.

-No potential issues were flagged by subject matter experts.
+Subject matter experts note that the IBQ-R VSF + BI measure assesses normative variability in child behavior and should be considered in relation to the child's age and developmental context.
+This is not a clinical or diagnostic tool.

 <details class="collapsible references">
   <summary class="references">References</summary>